Ultimate Guide to Visiting San Diego, CA

 Pendry San Diego

-Handsome newbie in the Gaslamp Quarter, with oversized rooms overlooking the city or bay, and a lively bar and restaurant.
+Handsome newbie in the Gaslamp Quarter with oversized rooms that overlook the city or bay, with a lively bar and restaurant.

 $100 resort / hotel credit.

 Upgrade & extended check-in/out whenever possible.

 Overlooking the world-renowned Torrey Pines Golf course and the Pacific Ocean, this luxury resort is the perfect hideaway for nature-lovers visiting San Diego.

 Upgrade & extended check-in/out based on availability at check-in.

 Unlock perks by contacting Nadia to book your trip.

 Sunset Cliffs Natural Park: As the name suggests, this is a great place to watch the sunset over the ocean.
 While there, stop at the Cabrillo National Monument to see fantastic views of the San Diego skyline over the water.